artur-sak13/MarioFlowGDX/README.md

 * Up arrow or W -> Jump
 * Spacebar -> Fireball

-*Note: Fire mario and stars items are not yet implemented so Mario can throw fireballs from the start.*
+*Note: Fire Mario and stars items are not yet implemented so Mario can throw fireballs from the start.*

 ## Other
 Check out all of my projects!